aquasecurity/tracee/docs/getting-started/installing/prerequisites.md

 # Prerequisites for running Tracee

-A longterm supported kernel: 5.4, 5.10, 5.15, 5.18, 5.19.
+A long-term supported kernel: 5.4, 5.10, 5.15, 5.18, 5.19.
 Check
 [kernel.org](https://kernel.org) for current supported kernels.

 !!!
 Note
-    Most distributions longterm supported kernels are supported as well, including CentOS8 4.18 kernel.
+    Most distributions long-term supported kernels are supported as well, including CentOS8 4.18 kernel.

 1. For **tracee:{{ git.tag }}** docker image, you should have one of the two: